JOJ0/beets/docs/reference/config.rst

 ~~~~~~~~~~~~~~

 The fields used to find duplicates in import task.
-If several items have the same value for each key, they will be considered duplicates.
+If several albums have the same value for each key, they will be considered duplicates.

 Default: ``albumartist album``